husarion/tf03_driver/README.md

 ## First setup (Sensor in factory settings)

 First setup is done only when the sensor is configured to factory settings.
-In order to set up the sensors correctly youy need to connect only one to your device.
+In order to set up the sensors correctly you need to connect only one to your device.

-Clonning repo:
+Cloning repo:
 ```
 git clone https://github.com/husarion/tf03_driver.git
 ```